shuhei/babel-plugin-angular2-annotations/README.md

 # babel-plugin-angular2-annotations

-A babel transformer plugin for Angular 2 annotations.
+A babel transformer plugin for Angular 2 decorators and type annotations. **Parameter decorators are not supported.**

-Use `babel-plugin-transform-decorators-legacy` to support Babel 5 decorators.
+Use `babel-plugin-transform-decorators-legacy` to support Babel-5-compatible decorators.

 Make sure to load [reflect-metadata](https://github.com/rbuckton/ReflectDecorators) for browser in order to polyfill Metadata Reflection API in your app.